Asheville's African-American History Tours Uncover Voices from Past & Present

 We walk north on South Market Street to the YMI Cultural Center.
 Originally the Young Men’s Institute, “The YMI opened in 1893 and was the jewel of The Block, a structure designed to give African-American males a platform for business, entertainment, and education,” Barton says.
 “It first took root through the efforts of African-American leaders who solicited money from George Vanderbilt to build it.”
 In 1906, the YMI Board of Directors paid Vanderbilt to take over the ownership of the building.

 Today, the YMI holds cultural events and art exhibits in its lovely auditorium and gallery.
-The building also houses Penny Cup Coffee Co.
+The building also houses Penny Cup Coffee Co and Noir Collective.

 By highlighting places like the YMI, Barton hopes that “Hood Tours can help jumpstart historical landmarks throughout the city to hopefully reconnect them back to today’s African-American community.”
 One way he makes that connection is with the Hood Huggers Green Book, a directory of Asheville's African-American businesses and organizations he gives to tour groups.

 Looking Down the Road

 Across the street from the YMI, The Block’s future can be seen, with a new complex under construction.
 The project includes the redevelopment of three historical buildings, the Dr. Collette, Del Cardo, and the Ritz, which housed Asheville’s African-American Masonic Temple from 1912 until 1951.
 Next to the YMI, is The Foundry, a Hilton Hotel.

 Taking us around the corner to Eagle Street, Barton points out Mount Zion Missionary Baptist Church, where Dr. John H. Grant is pastor.
 Started by freedmen in 1880, “the church took a lead role in trying to rebuild the African-American community after slavery,” he says.
 The current church building was built in 1919 by James Vester Miller, who was born into slavery and went on to build a number of notable buildings around Asheville.